spryker/spryker-docs/docs/scos/dev/feature-integration-guides/201907.0/gift-cards-feature-integration.md

 </details>

 {% info_block warningBox "Verification" %}
-Make sure that a valid gift card code can be added and removed from the cart by submitting the cart code form (activated by the previous step
+Make sure that a valid gift card code can be added and removed from the cart by submitting the cart code form (activated by the previous step).
-{% endinfo_block %}.)
+{% endinfo_block %}